Roberts Creek, British Columbia: Arts and culture

 Roberts Creek has a vibrant arts community, including a yearly Art Crawl, and a collection of accomplished artists and writers.

-Roberts Creek's annual festival, Creek Daze, is held in early August and includes the Higgledy-Piggledy parade, a second-hand book sale in support of the notable local library, live music at the beach mandala and sales tables with crafts and food.
+Roberts Creek's annual festival, Creek Daze, is held in mid-August and includes the Higgledy-Piggledy parade, a second-hand book sale in support of the notable local library, live music at the beach mandala and sales tables with crafts and food.
 Live music, craft shows and other events are held regularly at the community centre, Roberts Creek Hall.
-Live music and film events are held at the Gumboot Cafe (snacks and beverages), next door to the newer Gumboot Restaurant, which serves full meals.

 Earth Day is held at the beach in April and is a popular event with the locals.
 Speakers, info tables and music celebrate the Earth and humanity's relationship with it.

 The Day Out of Time Celebration is held on July 25 of each year.
 It is preceded by the yearly painting of the Roberts Creek Mandala (an all ages community art project), and culminates in a yearly dedication of the new mandala with a unique and inspiring community dance.

 Roberts Creek is known for its horse area above the Highway 101, with riding trails all over the mountains, including a main feeder route to Electric Ranch.
 A horse arena club entertains the public at intervals at the end of this route on B+K Road.
 Many hundreds of horses use this route.